qualabs/obs-amd-ama-plugin/README.md

 * Linux Ubuntu 22.04 OS with Kernel version 5.15.0-92 generic
 * At least one AMD MA35D hardware acceleration card
 * AMD AMA 1.1.1 SDK installed, for intructions on installing the SDK follow the instructions from the following [link](https://amd.github.io/ama-sdk/v1.1.1/getting_started_on_prem.html)
-* OBS Studio version 30.0 or greater installed
+* OBS Studio version 30.0 or greater installed via PPA
 * If you want to build the plugin you will need additional requirements which are listed and explained in the following [link](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux)

 ## Installation